jonesmabea/Thesis/README.md

    ### AVOD
   - [X] Obtain baseline results with pretrained model
   - [X] Notebooks for interactive training and testing
   - [X] Implement GPU Monitor for inference code.

+  ## VALIDATION Dataset from SIL.
+  - [X] Convert .pcap to bin
+  - [x] Convert .pcap frames to .pcd for annotations
+  - [x] Modify config files to include VLP-16 specifications.
+  - [x] Run VoxelNet on dataset.

    ### Analysis
   - [x] Research GPU metrics to be logged during model inference
   - [X] Notebooks for interactive analysis
+  - [x] Calculate FLOPs and No of parameters
+  - [x] Calculate point cloud density